dx-oss/nix-shell-action/README.md

 ## Options `with: ...`

 - `interpreter`: Interpreter to use in the script, defaults to `bash`.

 - `file`: nix-shell file, Defaults to `shell.nix`.

 - `script`: The actual script to execute in your shell.
 Will be passed to the `interpreter`.

+- `options`: Other options to pass along to the `nix-shell` command, like `--pure` or `--packages hello` or multiple options combined.

 ---